Registration frequently asked questions

 Variable credit course error message:

-I get the following message when trying to register through Express Registration, "Course Name is a variable credit course.
+I get the following message when trying to register, "Course Name is a variable credit course.
 You cannot register for this using Express Registration.
 Register for variable credit courses using Search and Register for Sections."

-This course can be taken for a variable amount of credit; you must use the Search and Register link to register for variable credit courses so that you can enter the correct amount of credits.
+This course can be taken for a variable amount of credit; you must use the Search and Register (Self-Service Student Planner) link to register for variable credit courses so that you can enter the correct amount of credits.

 Overload/petition error message